A Working Man Can't Get Nowhere Today

-A Working Man Can't Get Nowhere Today is the 26th studio album by American country singer Merle Haggard and The Strangers, released in 1977.
+A Working Man Can't Get Nowhere Today is a studio album by American country music singer Merle Haggard and the Strangers, released in 1977.
 Even though Haggard had moved to the MCA label, Capitol created this release from tracks previously recorded in 1975 and 1976.

 Recording and composition

 The album was the result of some shrewd marketing on Capitol's part, playing off Haggard's previous #1 hit "Workin' Man Blues" and his reputation as the "Poet of the Common Man" by dressing him up on the cover as a hardhat worker sitting at a bus stop with a lunch box and dangling cigarette.
 The concept was timely, considering the Carter-era oil crisis that was engulfing the country, and is reflected in the self-penned title track.
 Despite a short running time of twenty-four minutes, the assembled LP includes several high quality cuts that, remarkably, did not make their original albums.
 Foremost of these is "Running Kind," a song that Haggard had recorded in Nashville in 1975 and would become a concert favorite.
 In his 1999 memoir My House of Memories, Haggard titled one of the chapters after the song and stated, "I later wrote 'The Runnin' Kind,' a song that, in essence, says I've always been running, for no particular reason.
 There is a restlessness in my soul that I've never conquered..."
 Another outtake is "Goodbye Lefty," his touching tribute to his hero Lefty Frizzell, who died in 1975.
 "Blues for Dixie" and especially the cover of Hank Williams' "Moanin' the Blues" feature a breezy, feel-good energy that was largely absent on his final Capitol releases.
 Perhaps the most curious track on the album is its closer "I'm a White Boy."
 In his 2013 book on Haggard The Running Kind, biographer David Cantwell describes it as "an aggrieved-feeling white reply to James Brown's 'Say It Loud - I'm Black and I'm Proud,' with Haggard shouting "I'm proud!
 And white!
 And I got a song to sing!"